blinken/amz_sp_api/lib/reports-api-model/docs/ReportsApi.md

 api_instance = AmzSpApi::ReportsApiModel::ReportsApi.new

-report_id = "report_id_example" # String | The identifier for the report.
+report_id = 'report_id_example' # String | The identifier for the report.
 This identifier is unique only in combination with a seller ID.

 begin